 How to find the Artist URL on a partner site

-On an application like iTunes or Spotify, you can obtain these URLs by right-clicking the artist name and then left-clicking "Copy URL."
+On an application like iTunes, you can obtain these URLs by right-clicking the artist name and then left-clicking "Copy URL."
 For our other partners, you can search their site then copy the link that appears at the top of the screen once you have located your listing.

 Artist Separations on YouTube require more specific information so be sure include this information where applicable.